 Data Reliability and Availability

 Data replication ensures easy access to data.
-This is particularly useful for multi-national organizations, spread over different locations.
+This is particularly useful for multi-national organizations spread over different locations.
 Therefore, in case of a hardware failure or any other issue in one location, data is still available to other sites.

-The main benefit of replication appears in terms of disaster recovery and data protection.
+The main benefit appears in terms of disaster recovery and data protection.
 It ensures that a consistent backup is maintained in the event of a disaster, hardware catastrophe, or a system breach, which can compromise data.

 Better Network Performance

-For example, users in Asian or European countries may face latency issues when accessing data from Australian data centers.
+For example, users in Asian or European countries may face latency issues when accessing Australian data centers.
 However, placing a replica of this data somewhere close to the user can enhance access times while balancing the load on the network.